-I suppose I can’t be surprised that, after my rave review of the new homemade mayonnaise we’ve been enjoying, there were so many requests to share it.
+I suppose I can’t be surprised that, after my rave review of the new homemade mayonnaise recipe we’ve been enjoying, there were so many requests to share it!

-When I make a grocery list, I will often scrutinize it carefully, examining each item to determine if it is something we can grow or produce ourselves.
+When I make a grocery list, I often scrutinize it, examining each item to see if it is something we can grow or make ourselves.
 Mayonnaise has long given me grief, knowing that despite being a step better than ‘miracle’ salad dressing, it still is far from a healthy choice for my family.

-My husband LOVES mayonnaise though, comes home from work, desecrates a slice of freshly baked wheat bread with it, and sprinkles on a little pepper loves it.
-I knew that winning him over to the flavor of a homemade version would be more of an obstacle than learning the technique.
+My husband LOVES mayonnaise though.
+He comes home from work, desecrates a slice of freshly baked wheat bread with mayo and a sprinkling of pepper.
+I knew winning him over to the flavor of a homemade version would be more of an obstacle than learning the technique.

--Homemade mayonnaise is more colorful than commercial as a result of the color imparted to the dressing by the egg yolk and paprika.
+- Homemade mayonnaise is more colorful than commercial as a result of the color from farm-fresh egg yolks and paprika.

--3/4 of a pint doesn’t last very long in our home, but on one occasion there was some left over and it was still just as good as day one a week later.
+- That doesn’t last very long in our home.
+But on one occasion there was some left over and it was still just as good as day one a week later.

--I use a standard cheap blender, but you can use a whisk attachment or even a hand whisk.
+- I use a standard cheap blender, but you can use a whisk attachment or even a hand whisk.
 Just be sure to add the oil very slowly.
-An immersion blender like THIS ONE would make homemade mayo making even easier!
+An immersion blender like THIS ONE would make homemade mayonnaise recipe making even easier!
 Simply add the ingredients to the mason jar and blend them for a minute or so until thick.

--You can lacto-ferment this recipe by substituting whey for the vinegar and letting it set out on the counter for a day before refrigerating.
+- You can lacto-ferment this recipe by substituting whey for the vinegar.
+Let it set out on the counter for a day before refrigerating.

 Homemade Mayonnaise Recipe